casualGamer-dev/Nuon/src/lib/trace/lib_trace.md

 @brief lib/trace: Function-tracing functionality API.

-This module is used for adding "trace" support (low-granularity function logging) to Tor.
+This module is used for adding "trace" support (low-granularity function logging) to Nuon.
 Right now it doesn't have many users.